"A study published in 2020 found that the existing 'one-size-fits-all' approach to CPR training is insufficient" (Dobbie et al., 2020)

 Sylvie Seales expressed support for the use of a culturally African name for the manikin, as well as the ability for NHS trusts to more accurately represent the diverse communities they’re a part of.
 Meanwhile, the community trainer that we spoke to suggested that incorporating the Brayden OBI into their education programs would be received positively and would be likely to improve engagement from less represented communities.

-If you want to find out more about the features of the Brayden OBI manikin or discuss the ways in which we’re supporting the spread of BLS training to Black, Asian and minority ethnic communities, feel free to get in touch.
+If you want to find out more about the features of the Brayden OBI manikin or discuss the ways in which we’re supporting the spread of BLS training to minority ethnic groups, feel free to get in touch.